-This command requires that the zone be configured with a dnssec-policy, and also requires the zone to be configured to allow dynamic DNS.
-(See "Dynamic Update Policies" in the Administrator Reference Manual for more details.)
+This command requires that the zone be configured with a dnssec-policy, or that the auto-dnssec zone option be set to allow or maintain, and also requires the zone to be configured to allow dynamic DNS.
+(See "Dynamic Update Policies" in the BIND 9 Administrator Reference Manual for more details.)